percona/pmm-doc/docs/details/develop-checks/index.md

 All checks are self-contained in the first phase, as well as in most of the planned phases.

-This means that extracted data is processed on the PMM side and not sent back to Percona Portal.
+This means that extracted data is processed on the PMM side and not sent back to Percona Platform.

 ## Backend